 In the US, Kevin has transitioned to a dad name.
 (After all, Home Alone came out in 1990.
 That means Kevin is now in his 40s.)
 Back in the 1920s and 30s, it was leaping up the US popularity charts, only to become a staple from the 1950s well into the early 2000s.

 As in Fort Knox, the home of the US Bullion Repository – where we keep all the gold.
 Knox simply means “hill,” from an Old English word.

 Preppy and presidential surname name Carter is sometimes spelled with a K.

 Some will see King as regal and grand.
-Others might think of it as spiritual – a reference to Christ the King – or a hero name, as in Martin Luther King, Jr. Parents’ reasons aside, the baby name King has been a Top 200 staple since 2013.
+Others might think of it as spiritual – a reference to Christ the King – or a hero name, as in Martin Luther King, Jr.

 The phrase Kyrie eleison means Lord have mercy, from the Greek kyrios – lord.
 That makes Kyrie a name a little bit like King.
 But it owes much of its popularity to basketball’s Kyrie Irving.